Skip to main content

 internal {

-// DataSourceSpecConfigurationTime is the internal data source used for emitting timestamps.
+// Internal data source used for emitting timestamps.

 time: {